 Another key difference has to do with moisture and how it affects flavor.
 Fleur de sel is a moist salt.
 Because of this, its flavor lingers on the tongue for longer than Maldon salt.
 Its moisture keeps it from dissolving instantly, so it lingers on the tongue.
 Maldon salt is dry and is famous for the fact that its flavor disappears quickly, which gives it the impression of being lighter.

 Fleur de sel has larger flakes than Maldon salt, but you can start with it as a 1:1 substitute and add more if necessary.

 A decent second choice: Flaky sea salt

 Simple flaky sea salt has the upside of being readily available, both online and in most grocery stores.
 It is also inexpensive.
-It is a dry salt like Maldon salt, which means that it should work, taste and look very much like it.
-The big drawback is that is that it lacks the reputation for quality that you get with Maldon salt as well as from its main substitute, fleur de sel.
+It is a dry salt like Maldon salt, meaning it should work, taste and look very much like it.
+The big drawback is that it lacks the reputation for quality you get with Maldon salt and its main substitute, fleur de sel.
 If you don’t care about branding and simply want a seasoning that fits into the Maldon salt mold, flaky sea salt is a great option.

 Use flaky sea salt as a 1:1 substitute for Maldon salt.

 Kosher salt is just as easy to find in the average local grocery store as the flaky sea salt noted above but will usually be less expensive per ounce.
 Kosher salt was originally used for drawing blood from meat according to Jewish dietary law.
 It has large grains, which means that it does not dissolve quickly like Maldon salt; however, it can provide the same intense punch of salinity.

 –> Learn More: Kosher Salt Vs. Maldon Salt